 When asked which strategy is ideal for your small business, the not so very satisfying answer is — that depends . .

 Strategy is an area in which one-size-fits-all doesn’t work.
 In fact, when crafting a strategy that is the right fit for you and your small business, there are several aspects to consider.

 Our friends at the Houston Small Business Chronicle suggest using the PESTLE analysis when identifying a clear business strategy.
 PESTLE stands for political, economic, sociological, technological, legal, and environment.
-Taking these considerations under advisement — along with the mission and vision of your organization — helps identify the potential opportunities and threats that ultimately influence your selection of strategy.
+Taking these considerations under advisement, combined with your mission and vision, helps identify the potential opportunities and threats that ultimately influence your selection of strategy.

 Common Core Strategies: The Big Four

-Although there are allot of options available, you want to select the growth strategy most appropriate for your business.
+Although there are different types of business strategies available, you want to select the growth strategy most appropriate for your business.
 In the absence of a full analysis and customization of your business strategy, you may find it helpful to select one of the most commonly known strategies.